GreatDevelopers/WorkshopTraining/Shops/Machine/Machine-Job1.md

 marking of thread chasing dial coincide with stationary mark then half nut level is engaged with the lead screw to have rough thread.
 Repeat the procedure till the required depth of thread is obtained.

 Step - 9.
 Knurling  And Chamfering - Chamfering is done at the end of the job and gear blank dia.
-Work piece is cut at length 145 mm from face end.
+Work piece is cut at length 145mm from face end.

 Step - 10.
 Spur Gear Cutting - To obtain the required teeth of the gear on milling machine set the indexing head according the no. of